jackdewinter/pymarkdown/test/resources/rules/md023/improper_indent_setext_in_list_item.md

 - more text

-- A Very
+- A Very1
-   Very
+   Very2
-  Very
+  Very3
    Long Heading  - md023 does trigger due to second and fourth lines
   -----------------